The Lightning Network

 Useful and easy to use for people just wanting to send some payments, and it works as intended.

 Lightning Peach is setting the bar high for other providers in the Lightning wallet space.
 First and foremost, it is a non-custodial wallet.
-All your funds are under your own control.
+That means that all of your funds are under your own control.
 It’s available on desktop and on mobile supporting Android and iOS.

 It’s clear to see that Peach is trying to become one of the leaders in the space, connecting merchants and consumers via a user-friendly wallet brimming with possibilities.
 Already there is the possibility to connect the wallet with your eCommerce business.
 The plugin works with Magento, Woocommerce and Prestashop making an easy integration with the merchant's payment solution.
 Users can either open their own channels or connect with the Peach node.